 According to Lena Reiter (FH Wedel, Wedel, Germany), the three main categories of challenges about AIOps that are highlighted in the literature: are data management, human interaction with AIOps, and implementation of artificial intelligence.

-Anton Gulenko and colleagues have forecasted that businesses will not be able to cope with future challenges without using AI solutions.
+Anton Gulenko and colleagues have forecasted that businesses cannot cope with future challenges without using AI solutions.

 Yangguang Li and colleagues have predicted that self-healing would be the next big focus for AIOps.